Words Matter: How the Language We Use in PT Can Hurt or Heal

 When Diagnosis Becomes Damage

 The article explains how diagnostic labels like "degeneration," "instability," or "disc bulge" are often interpreted by patients as irreversible damage.
-Stewart and Loftus reference multiple studies that show how these labels are linked to poorer outcomes, higher levels of fear, and decreased self-efficacy.
+Stewart and Loftus reference multiple studies that demonstrate how these labels are associated with poorer outcomes, higher levels of fear, and decreased self-efficacy.

 This reminded me of one of my patients—Maria—who said during her initial eval: